erickbytes/lofipython/content/blog/how-to-make-json-requests-with-python.rst

 **Javascript Object Notation (JSON)**

 `JSON <https://www.youtube.com/watch?v=KnAyziNnuI0>`__ is the data interchange standard for all languages.
 Usually it is the default way to pass data into and receive data from an API.
-If making a  ``POST``, you can check your json object is formatted correctly by using a `json linter <https://jslint.com/>`__.
+If making a POST, you can check your json object is formatted correctly by using a `json linter <https://jslint.com/>`__.
 Or try Python's `json.tool <https://docs.python.org/3/library/json.html#module-json.tool>`__!
 You can also pretty print your JSON or python dictionary with the `pprint <https://docs.python.org/3/library/pprint.html>`__ module.
 If you're using json.dumps remember it has `pretty printing accessible by keyword arguments <https://docs.python.org/3/library/json.html>`__!
 These features are accessible in the standard library.
 Isn't Python great?
 See also: `Python 101 - An Intro to Working with JSON <https://www.blog.pythonlibrary.org/2020/09/15/python-101-an-intro-to-working-with-json/>`__

 **Headers**